 Today you will help each other create your Turtle Island.
-Like Skywoman's animal helpers, you will each be responsible for pieces of the creation.
-You will share the ideas written on the back of your pieces with each other as you create your Turtle Island.
+Like Muskrat, you will be responsible for a piece of the creation.
+You will share the ideas written on the back of your pieces together as you share your creation of Turtle Island.
 (Hand out puzzle pieces.)